 The Kaia App

-At the core of the Kaia therapy app is the “Training” tab.
+At the core of the Kaia therapy app is the “Plan” tab.
 This is where you will find your daily program with the units of the courses in which you are currently enrolled.
 However, the Kaia app experience does not stop here.
 There are other features and functions designed to enhance and enrich your experience.